w5xd/PacketRainGauge/README.md

 following PCB options to be made in order to work in this project:
 <ul>
-<li>The 3.3V version of the Pro Mini is <b>required</b>.
+<li>The 3.3V version of the Pro Mini is <b>required</b> as opposed to the 5V version.
 <li>Jumper SJ1 (top side, close to the GND pad) must be desoldered to remove the red power LED's power drain.
-<li>The bottom side i2c pullup positions, R1 and R3, must each have a 4.7K
+<li>The bottom side i2c pullup positions, R1 and R3, can each have a 4.7K
 resistor installed.
 Two SMD 0603 size resistors just fit inside a hole in the PCB designed to clear them.
+Alternatively, REV02 of the PCB has positions for 0804 pull up resistors if that is more convenient to install.
-<li>The 330 ohm resistor just inside pins D11 and D12 must be removed (or cut with a diagonal
+<li>The 330 ohm resistor just inside pins D11 and D12 can be removed (or cut with a diagonal
 cutter.)
 This
 disables the green LED to prevent its battery drain and load the the SCK line.
 </ul>